Bill O'Reilly (political commentator): Personal life

-O'Reilly was married to Maureen E. McPhilmy, a public relations executive.
+O'Reilly is Catholic.
+He was married to Maureen E. McPhilmy, a public relations executive.
 The couple met in 1992, and their wedding took place in St. Brigid Parish of Westbury, New York, on November 2, 1996.
-O'Reilly and McPhilmy have a daughter Madeline (born 1998) and a son Spencer (born 2003).
+O'Reilly and McPhilmy have a daughter Madeline (b.
+1998) and a son Spencer (b.
+2003).

 The couple separated on April 2, 2010, and were divorced on September 1, 2011.

 In May 2015, court transcripts from O'Reilly's custody trial with ex-wife Maureen McPhilmy revealed an allegation of domestic violence.
 Following this allegation, O'Reilly issued a statement through his attorney describing the account as "100% false" and declined to comment further in order "to respect the court-mandated confidentiality put in place to protect [his] children".
 In February 2016, O'Reilly lost a bid for sole custody of both of his children.